Rojeck/alwaysReelsBot/README.md

 1. Make sure you have node and yarn package manager installed
 2. Clone the repository to your local machine.
-3. Install the necessary dependencies using `yarn install`.
+3. Install the necessary dependencies using `yarn install`
 4. Create a `.env` file in the project's root directory and add the required environment variables from `.example.env`
 5. Run database using `yarn service up`
 6. Apply database migrations using `yarn prisma migrate deploy`